SELF-Technology/self-chain-public/docs/roadmap/super-app-testnet.md

 **SELF Messenger** - Node-to-node messaging, meaning it's only you and the receiver involved.
 Use your own SELF directly in the chat to plan things to do together.

-**SELF Rewards** - Earn SELF currency by using the service, and helping to secure the network.
+**SELF Calendar** - Integrate with any popular calendar provider while maintaining privacy.
+AI-enabled scheduling and smart event management.

 **SELF Wallet** - Store your SELF currency, other cryptocurrencies and stablecoins, enabling you to send, receive and convert.